Jaco-Julio/DataMiningProject/README.md

 5. The Kmeans algorithm was clustered for the following cluster sequences, from 2 to 7.
 Each sequence was evaluated with the silhouette_score algorithm.
 6. It was clustered with the AffinityPropagation algorithm and evaluated with the silhouette_score algorithm.
 7. The AgglomerativeClustering algorithm was clustered for the following cluster sequences, from 2 to 7.
 Each sequence was evaluated with the silhouette_score algorithm.

+## Results Analysis

+### Classification

+The rating models had a good result and the best one was the XGBoosting.
+The ROC and Confusion Matrix metrics indicated an optimal result for XGBoodting, especially the Confusion Matrix indicated more false positives than false negatives.
+This is good considering that the dataset is about cancer incidence analysis.
+False positives would result in more tests to indicate the best treatment and subsequent tests could result in cancer negative.
+Already, false negatives would end up releasing the patient, and this really having the disease.

+### Regression

+The best result for the regression model was with Decision Tree algorithm.
+This algorithm obtained the best result in the 3 training and test sets (one normalized data set, one standardized data set and one original data set) for the mean absolute error, mean squared error and R2 metrics.
+Interestingly the best result was in the original dataset, as the dataset is regression, it was expected that the best result would be in the normalized dataset.

+### Clustering

+The clustering was done with 3 algorithms (K Means, Affinity Propagation and AgglomerativeClustering) and evaluated with the silhouette score, a metric that measures how similar the object is to its cluster.
+As is well known, the dataset has 3 labels, but in clustering two algorithms (Kmeans and AgglomerativeClustering) indicated that the dataset would be better divided into 2 labels according to the characteristics of the objects.
+Only one algorithm (AffinityPropagation) indicated that the dataset is best divided into 3 labels.